 Approximately 50% of current journals taken are also available electronically, and may be accessed from iDiscover.
 Journal titles appear at the top of your hits, above books.
 If you can’t quickly locate a journal title, select ‘Advanced Search’ and then material type: journals.
 Then search by title.

 We hold an important and large collection of historic South Asian newspapers on microfilm.
 The collection includes titles in Hindi, Urdu, Telegu, Marathi, Punjabi, Bengali, Malayalam and Tamil.
 A microform viewer/scanner is available in the Library, and pdf files may be saved to memory stick.

 You may link to a rapidly growing list of online journals, newspapers and electronic databases by selecting the Electronic resources link on the right of this page.
 Further e-resources are available via Cambridge University Library.

 Official publications received annually

 Several official publications received by the Library are published annually.
-They are catalogued on Newton (see Library Catalogue link), and have classmarks prefixed by the letter G. Please ask a member of staff to fetch these for you.
-For examples, see the Official Publications link above right.
+They are catalogued on iDiscover, and have classmarks prefixed by the letter G. Please ask a member of staff to fetch these for you.
+For examples, see our Official Publications web-page.